AMID Logo

 A skid prepared for shipping internationally

-You can palletize cargo or request an ocean freight carrier to palletize your boxes at the carrier's freight terminal (CFS).
+You can palletize cargo or request that an ocean freight carrier palletize your boxes at their freight terminal (CFS).
 Palletizing at CFS should cost you about $35 to $50 per skid, including the cost of the certified pallet.
 Please remember that the more accurately your items fit into skids, the less "dead cargo volume" affects your international shipping cost.
 Refer to the guidance for shipping pallets from the U.S. overseas.

 The dimension of the standard U.S. pallet used in international cargo transportation from the USA is 48" x 40" x 6" (or 1.2m x 1.0m x 0.15m).
 Cargo is stacked on pallets and shrink-wrapped by a plastic film called "pallets" or "skids."

-Even though standard-sized pallets are most commonly used in international cargo transportation, there are various pallets of other sizes and forms.
+Although standard-sized pallets are most commonly used in international cargo transportation, various pallets of different sizes and forms are also available.
 Pallets must be strong enough to hold the loads, accessible for forklifts, and fit into 40-foot sea freight containers.
 Items exceeding 72" are considered oversized and subject to surcharges.

 Suppose you request an ocean freight carrier's terminal (CFS) to palletize your boxes or smaller units.
 In that case, the CFS will appropriately stack the cargo on certified ISPM15 pallets and shrink-wrap it.
 Each pallet will carry as many shipping items as it can combine.